Vercel Blob

 You can configure this caching behavior by using the cacheControlMaxAge option on the put() method.

 The minimum value is 0 second for browser and edge cache.
-The maximum value is 5 minutes for edge cache and unlimited for browse cache.
+The maximum value is 5 minutes (300 seconds) for edge cache and unlimited for browser cache.

-The query string on the blob URL is part of the cache key, which means you can bypass the cache by adding a unique query string to the URL when necessary.
+The query string on the blob URL is not part of the cache key, meaning you cannot bypass the cache by adding a unique query string to the URL.
+To bypass the cache, upload a new version of your file with a different pathname.

 Vercel Blob supports range requests for partial downloads.
 This means you can download only a portion of a blob, here are examples: